Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

 The _ContractOfferEventMessage_ is sent by a consumer when it accepts or declines a provider contract offer.
-The `eventType` property can be `accept` or `decline`.
+The `eventType` property can be `accept`, `decline` or `counter-offer`.
 If the event type is `accept`, the state machine is placed in the CONSUMER_AGREED state.
-If the event type is `decline` the state machine is placed in the OFFER_DECLINED terminal state.
+If the event type is `decline` the state machine is placed in the DECLINED terminal state.

 ### 5. ContractAgreementMessage

 **Sent by**: Provider

-**Resulting State**: PROVIDER_AGREED
+**Resulting State**: PROVIDER_AGREED, DECLINED, ERRORED

 **Example**: [ContractAgreementMessage](./message/contract.agreement.message.json)